sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording.md

         The `EncodedFileOutput` class allows you to save the recording metadata to an external file.
 If you don't explicitly set the `disableManifest` property to `true`, the metadata will be saved in the same folder and with the same name as the recording file, but with a `.json` extension.
 This metadata file will contain information such as the egress ID, the recording start time, and the name and ID of the room recorded.

         This information may be insufficient depending on your requirements (e.g., you can't get the recording duration).
-If this is the case, you can follow the steps described in the [improved recording tutorial](./recording-improved){:target="\_blank"}, where we show how to save all necessary metadata in a separate file listening to webhook events.
+If this is the case, you can follow the steps described in the [advanced recording tutorial](./recording-advanced){:target="\_blank"}, where we show how to save all necessary metadata in a separate file listening to webhook events.

 4. Starts a `RoomCompositeEgress` to record all participants in the room by calling the `startRoomCompositeEgress` method of the `EgressClient` with `roomName` and `fileOutput` as parameters.
 5. Extracts the recording name from the `fileResults` array.